-What is the “envelope rule” at the Ryder Cup? - bunkered.co.uk
+What is the “envelope rule” at the Ryder Cup?

 Most recently, in 1993, Lanny Wadkins offered to ‘take one for the team’ and actually volunteered himself for the envelope.
 Captain Tom Watson duly obliged and when Sam Torrance couldn’t play due to a sore left foot, Wadkins sat out the final session.

-Incidentally, the same rule exists in the Presidents but not in the Solheim Cup.
+Incidentally, the same rule exists in the Presidents Cup – but not in the Solheim Cup.